 About Torah MiTzion

-We believe in the power of deep personal relationships, coupled with Torah learning, to bring Jews closer to their identity.
-Therefore, we establish community-based Torah Learning Centers (Batei Midrash), both physical and virtual.
-The Centers invite and enable every Jew around the world, whatever his denomination of current knowledge level, to learn and actively interact with their brethren and their Jewish heritage.
+Torah MiTzion was founded in 1996 to establish a global network of community-based Torah Learning Centers (Batei Midrash).
+The Centers invite and enable every Jew around the world, whatever their denomination or current knowledge level, to learn and actively interact with their fellow Jews and to engage with their own Jewish heritage.